laderast/laderast.github.io/index.md

 + [TandTRAQ: An open-source tool for integrated protein identification and quantitation.](http://bioinformatics.oxfordjournals.org/content/23/24/3394.full) **Ted Laderas**, Cory Bystrom, Debra McMillen, Guang Fan and Shannon McWeeney.
 Bioinformatics.
 2007.
 + [A consensus framework for clustering microarray data.](http://www.ncbi.nlm.nih.gov/pubmed/17411399) **Ted Laderas** and Shannon McWeeney.
 OMICS: A Journal of Integrative Biology.
 2007.
 116-128.

-### Other Interests
+### **Other Interests**

 I have a parallel career as a composer and performing musician.
 I started taking cello lessons when I turned 30.
-I'm a lifelong learner and I love to play and accompany other musicians.
+I'm a lifelong learner and I love to play with and accompany other musicians.
 For more information, please see my artist webpage: http://15people.net